-Have you ever walked by the Business Class section, looked lovingly at the massive seat/bed and think, “I wish I was rich enough to fly business class.”
+Have you ever walked by the Business Class section, looked lovingly at the massive seat/bed, and thought, “I wish I were rich enough to fly business class.”
 We have all seen the outrageous prices airlines charge for business class.
 Wouldn’t it be nice to fly business for less than the economy?

 I will share with you my personal formula on how to achieve the business class flight for nothing more than just paying the taxes.

 Finding Your Airline to Fly Business for Less Money

 - Step One– Pick a major airline, and learn their alliances.
 I chose United Airlines.
 United Airlines offers the United Explorer Credit Card, and it comes with various introductory point awards.
 They typically offer 40,000 miles when signing up if you spend $3,000 in 3 months.